 5. Speed up the return-to-refund

-When an online merchant takes too long to process returns and issue credit, consumers become less likely to buy again.
+When an online merchant takes too long to issue a refund, consumers become less likely to buy again.

-To help retailers offer an Amazon-grade refund experience, Returnly is powering an experience that fronts customers a credit at the start of the return process, rather than at the end of it.
-This boosts your customers spending power while building loyalty long after the spending season has passed.
+To help retailers offer an Amazon-grade refund experience, Returnly is powering an experience that allows customers to shop again immediately after making a return.
+When a customer exchanges or buys something new, the order ships instantly.
+This boosts your retention rates while building loyalty long after the spending season has passed.
+No more waiting to get the right item.

 One way to speed up shopper refunds is to leverage APIs.
-Connect your existing reverse logistics systems and return location to automate the return and refund process.
+Connect your existing reverse logistics tech stack to automate the return and refund process as much as possible.

 As big investments are made to drive Black Friday and Cyber Monday sales, don’t forget about the importance of product returns.
 To compete and be successful this holiday season, online retailers need to focus on all aspects of the customer experience - including post-purchase.
 That could include anything from longer policy eligibility windows, free returns, gift exchanges, faster refunds or other experiences that give customers the flexibility they need to make a purchase.
 This strategy will help you drive sales, delight shoppers and boost your bottom line.